SCOPE OF THIS CHAPTER

 Self-harm in children is a safeguarding concern for families and Children's Services.

 Staff should always be mindful of the underlying factors which may lead a child or young person of any age to self-harm.
-This is particularly the case for children of primary school age as self-harm in this age group is uncommon.
+This is particularly the case for children of primary school age as self-harm in this age group is less common.
 The National CAMHS Workforce Programme in their Children and Young People who Self-harm Handbook (March 2011) quote a survey of more than 10,000 children found that the prevalence of self-harm among 5-10 year-olds was 0.8% among children without any mental health issues and only slightly higher for those with any form of mental health problem.

 Abuse as a cause to self-harm should also be considered in assessments of secondary age children.